inaxeon/8753es-capture/README.md

 A simple python script/example to save a screenshot from the 8753ES network analyzer via GPIB.

+Output is HPGL only.
+The only free software I know of which can read the output from these instruments is HPGLVIEW from CERN (https://service-hpglview.web.cern.ch/service-hpglview/)

 ### Prerequisites

 * Python 2.7 or 3.4+